 Players: Hiroshi Hoshi, member of the "animal rescue guerilla" Hoshi family; TEPCO plant manager Mr. Igarashi.

-, a TEPCO plant manager by the name of Mr. Igarashi witnessed the Hoshi's taking the dogs via security camera and demanded the dogs back, "suggesting they had become company property."
+Opening Serve: Hiroshi Hoshi and his family have become relatively well known for rescuing animals from the Fukushima nuclear plant in Japan.
+Recently, they discovered a pair of abandonded dogs near the plant and took them, trespassing on Tepco's private property to do so.
+According to The Australian, a TEPCO plant manager by the name of Mr. Igarashi witnessed the Hoshi's taking the dogs via security camera and demanded the dogs back, "suggesting they had become company property."
 In Hoshi's words, "He sounded that those dogs actually belong to TEPCO, because they were found at privately owned area of the plant."

 Return Volley: Hoshi and his family are standing their ground, declaring "We will never give them away--we are the guardians of those two dogs."

 What They Say the Fight's About: TEPCO insists that, because the dogs were found on their private property, they belong to the plant.
 Hoshi and his family argue that no one was taking care of the dogs, "who were found to have absorbed significant amounts of radiation," and now that they're in the Hoshi family's custody they're not going to let them go.